AuroraMaster/react-native-ohos-library/en/react-native-safe-area-context.md

 }
 ```

-### 2. Introducing Native Code
+### 2. Import Native Side Code

-Currently, two methods are available:

-Method 1 (recommended): Use the HAR file.
+There are currently two methods:

+1. Import via har package (This method will be deprecated after IDE features are improved; currently the preferred method).
+2. Link source code directly.

+Method 1: Import via har package

-> [!TIP] The HAR file is stored in the `harmony` directory in the installation path of the third-party library.
+> [!TIP] The har package is located in the `harmony` folder of the third-party library's installation path.

-Open `entry/oh-package.json5` file and add the following dependencies:
+Open `entry/oh-package.json5` and add the following dependencies:

+- V4.7.4

 ```json
 "dependencies": {